About the Onkyo TX-NR696

 - receiver can power a maximum of seven channels at once

 - free Onkyo remote app lets you use your Apple or Android™ device as a Wi-Fi remote

 - HDMI standby pass-through allows access to all HDMI connected devices without having to power on the receiver

-- Phase-Matching Bass Boost optimizes low frequencies to preserve clarity with vocals and movie dialogue
+- Phase-Matching Bass optimizes low frequencies while preserving midrange clarity with vocals and movie dialogue

 - 40 AM/FM presets